leandromoreira/cdn-up-and-running/README.md

 ## Refactoring the nginx conf

 As the configuration becomes bigger, it also gets harder to comprehend.
-Nginx offers a neat directive called [`include`] (http://nginx.org/en/docs/ngx_core_module.html#include)that allows us to create partial config files and include them into the root configuration file.
+Nginx offers a neat directive called [`include`](http://nginx.org/en/docs/ngx_core_module.html#include)that allows us to create partial config files and include them into the root configuration file.

 ```diff
 -    location /status {